Our Tour Managers knowledge of the areas, coupled with a good sense of humour and endless patience was a delight.

 After the tour, stop for coffee and cake before we head to the unusual, but spectacular, Swarovski Crystal Worlds.
 See crystals large and small, and artworks by the likes of Andy Warhol and Salvador Dali, in a highly original setting 'guarded' by a green 'giant', one of the most unusual sights of the whole holiday.

 On today's optional excursion you'll leave behind the green valleys, and head for the frozen heights of the Hintertux Glacier.
-Ride the historic, narrow-gauge Zillertal steam railway through stunning scenery to a wilderness of ice and snow.
+Take a scenic rail journey through stunning landscape to a wilderness of ice and snow.
 Enjoy a glass of schnapps, and then take the coach to the foot of the Hintertux.

 Our final full day in the Tyrol gives you the chance to rest and relax, or join our last optional excursion to discover Salzburg.
 The birthplace of Mozart is also forever associated with 'The Sound of Music', and you'll travel through the Alpine scenery so familiar from the film to this city that nestles beneath the imposing Hohensalzburg Castle.